-On the first of July this year the Netherlands are commemorating the 150th anniversary of the abolishment of slavery in their former colonies Suriname and their dependencies: the Dutch Antilles.
+On July 1st, 2013, the Netherlands officially commemorates the 150th anniversary of the abolishment of slavery in its former colonies and dependencies, like Suriname and the Dutch Antilles.
 The mayor of Amsterdam considered it a good time for a celebration.
 So he decided to think big and invited the US First Lady Michelle Obama, writers Toni Morrison and Alice Walker and former black panther activist Angela Davis.
 However, looking at the politics around slavery and its commemoration, one may wonder whether we should cheer for this step taken or if we should question why exactly these African American speakers are invited.
 Don’t get me wrong; I would love to see these admirable women in Amsterdam, but where are the prominent speakers from our communities?

 The Dutch politics around slavery and its commemoration are rather sketchy.
 For one, the country’s only research institute based in Amsterdam, the Nederlands Instituut voor Slavernijverleden (Institute for the Study of Dutch Slavery and its Legacy — also known as the NiNsee), has experienced heavy budget cuts last year and was not able to carry out its main activities any longer.
 Luckily the local government came to the rescue and ensured funding until the end of this year.
 The timing is — and I am putting it mildly — unfortunate as, again, 2013 marks the 150-year commemoration of the abolition of slavery in the Netherlands.
 Dr. Artwell Cain, former director of the NiNsee, explained to me that the institute has been silenced through this move.
 Dr. Cain identifies a strong political trend in the Netherlands that seeks to regulate what is being said about slavery and by whom and sees the heavy cuts as a testament to this claim.